 Strategies staff can use to support students

 - As explained here, students may have disclosed a significant ongoing illness to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how a significant ongoing illness may impact a student’s experience of college life.
+Be mindful of how a significant ongoing illness may impact a student’s experience of university life.

 - Make lecture notes available in advance if possible.
 Students with ongoing illnesses may find it difficult to maintain their concentration during lectures.
 Having lecture notes in advance enables students within the lecture to reduce the amount of handwritten notes they need to take, allowing them to concentrate on the material being delivered.
-This may enable the student to conserve energy for the rest of the college day.
+This may enable the student to conserve energy for the rest of the university day.

 - Prioritise reading lists.
 This enables students to engage more easily with pertinent course texts.

 - When planning course timetables, try to ensure timetabling gives all students sufficient time to move between teaching venues.
-Try to avoid significant location changes within a college day e.g. Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.
+Try to avoid significant location changes within a university day e.g. Trinity main campus and Trinity Centre for Health Sciences, St. James’s Hospital.